Jahia/bootstrap5/README.md

 ## List of components :

+### Accordion
+Build vertically collapsing accordions in combination with our Collapse JavaScript plugin.

 ### Breadcrumb
 Indicate the current page’s location within a navigational hierarchy that automatically adds separators via CSS.